logo

 Key Steps for Proper Attachment and Suction

-• Positioning: Ensure your baby’s mouth covers both the nipple and a large portion of the areola for a deep latch.
+• Positioning: Ensure your baby’s mouth covers the nipple and a large portion of the areola for a deep latch.

 • Lips: Baby’s lips should be flanged outward, creating a tight seal around the breast.